Pieter-Berteloot/PYNQ_Projects/README.md

 - https://www.xilinx.com/support/documentation/sw_manuals/xilinx2015_4/ug902-vivado-high-level-synthesis.pdf

 ## Information
-Each project is documented in <een pdf met report hier>.
+Each project is documented in report.pdf.
 All the HLS, bit, tcl and notebook files can be found in the sub-directory.
 These can be easily imported onto your own PYNQ device using the following code in the terminal.

 sudo -H pip install --upgrade 'git+https://github.com/Pieter-Berteloot/PYNQ_Projects/<project>'